FREQUENTLY ASKED QUESTION #1

 What is Boujee tea?
 What does it mean?

 So, we took a creative liberty with the french language.
 “Boujee” is a southern slang pronunciation of the French word bourgeois.
 It can also be spelled "bougie" like the hit record "Bad and Bougie" by Hiphop group Migos.
 The "boujee" variation used by Migos commonly refers to middle-class or upwardly mobile people.
-A fun excerpt from the Urban Dictionary defines 'bougie' as thus: “Aspiring to be a higher class than one is."
+A fun excerpt from the Urban Dictionary defines 'bougie' as this: “Aspiring to be a higher class than one is."
 While there's no actual tea called Boujee tea, Nothin But A Tea Thang does aspire to become your tea of choice.

 How to Make Iced Tea from Nothin But A Tea Thang loose tea?